9 Reasons to Choose Scotland for Your February Break

 Spend a day dedicated to gin at the Helensburgh Gin & Fizz Festival (19 February) and the Dunoon Gin & Fizz Festival ( 26 February).
 Enjoy a wide variety of craft gins from distilleries across Scotland.
 Gin lovers will truly be spoiled for choice with the range including everything from old favourites such as the classic Gin & Tonic or get a taste of some other alternatives – you never know it might be your new favourite tipple!
 Meet the makers and try your hand at making your very own concoction, learn more about the different brands, and most importantly take some of the bottles home with you to try out with different mixers.

-If you really want to pull out all the stops, splash the cash on a luxury 5-star hotel.
-Fairmont, St Andrews, Cameron House on Loch Lomond and The Balmoral Hotel are just a handful of hotels renowned for their luxurious facilities where you can enjoy the finer things in life.
-Treat yourselves to a spa break at a glamorous establishment like Stobo Castle, the Old Course Hotel, Airth Castle and Mar Hall Golf & Spa Resort; all of which offer a wide selection of spa treatments, high quality food and drink as well as breathtaking views.
+If you really want to pull out all the stops, splash out at a luxury 5-star hotel.
+Fairmont, St Andrews, Cameron House on Loch Lomond and The Balmoral Hotel are just a handful of hotels renowned for their luxurious offerings where you can enjoy the finer things in life.
+Treat yourselves to a spa break at a glamorous establishment, all of which offer a wide selection of spa treatments and breathtaking views.

 A day at the rugby is a great way to spend a day in the capital!
 With the Six Nations (5 February – 19 March) kicking off in February, there really is no better time to visit the city.
 Come along and cheer on the teams as they play thrilling matches at Murrayfield Stadium throughout the tournament.
 Check the Scottish Rugby website for ticket information.
 Whatever the result – win, lose or draw, the overall buzz and excitement from the game and the fans will keep you on your toes for the next 80 minutes!